Jeremy Fernandez

 Jeremy Fernandez is an Australian journalist and television news presenter with the Australian Broadcasting Corporation (ABC).
 Fernandez is currently weeknight presenter of ABC News NSW in Sydney.

 Early life and education

 Fernandez was born in Kuala Lumpur, Malaysia to parents Joseph and Elizabeth.
-The family moved to Kota Kinabalu within a month of his birth where his father took up a job as chief editor of the Daily Express newspaper.
+Within a month of his birth, his family moved to Kota Kinabalu where his father took up a job as chief editor of the Daily Express newspaper.
 Fernandez has two sisters.
 When he was 13, Fernandez and his family migrated to the Australian city of Perth.

 He attended Morley Senior High School.
 After high school, Fernandez earned a journalism degree from Curtin University, then completed a broadcasting course at the Western Australian Academy of Performing Arts.

 Fernandez has described himself as part of the LGBTQIA+ community.

 Career

 Fernandez joined the Australian Broadcasting Corporation in 2000 working as a producer for ABC Local Radio.
 He has presented programs on Australia Network and has worked as a voiceover artist for the Seven Network.
 He worked with CNN International in London, as a writer and a producer before in 2009 rejoining the ABC, where he continues to work at the network's Sydney bureau.

 In December 2012, Fernandez replaced Felicity Davey as ABC News NSW weekend presenter.

 In early 2017, Fernandez hosted Lateline while regular hosts, Tony Jones and Emma Alberici were on leave.

 In December 2017, the ABC announced that Fernandez would present the ABC's new late night bulletin, ABC Late News.

 In May 2018, the ABC flew Fernandez and Annabel Crabb to London to host coverage of the Wedding of Prince Harry and Meghan Markle.

 In August 2021, Fernandez guest hosted Media Watch after host Paul Barry was injured from a bicycle accident.
 In 2022 and 2023, Fernandez was a presenter for the ABC's coverage of the Sydney Gay and Lesbian Mardi Gras parade.
 In 2023, he also co-hosted the Sydney WorldPride Opening Concert broadcast for the ABC.

 In August 2023, the ABC announced that Fernandez will replace Juanita Phillips as ABC News NSW weeknight presenter from 11 September.

 Since May 2024 "Jez" Fernandez and Julia Baird have presented a weekly podcast Not Stupid, discussing the week's most talked about news items.
 On occasion, Fernandez' associate has been Beverley Wang.